 In the meantime, heat the remaining 1/2 tbsp of olive oil in a skillet and add the garlic cloves, crushed or thinly sliced.

 Sizzle for a minute, add the canned black beans, and sauté for 5 minutes or until the beans are soft.

 Now that all the bowl ingredients are ready, it's time for the tahini pesto.

 In a food processor, add fresh basil leaves, tahini, garlic, and the zest and juice of the lemon.

 Blitz all into a smooth paste and add a bit of water in between pulses to loosen up the sauce.

 Finally, divide the quinoa, beans, and roasted veggies among serving bowls and garnish with the tahini pesto.

-Store this quinoa salad in the fridge in an airtight container up to 5 days.
+Store this quinoa salad in the fridge in an airtight container for up to 5 days.